 By Edu Valor / Author - Spanish Chef

-The traditional Spanish chicken chilindron recipe is a classic made with poultry (often chicken), peppers, onions, and often a touch of dried choricero pepper and/or wine.
+The traditional Spanish chicken chilindron recipe, or pollo al chilindrón, is a classic made with poultry (often chicken), peppers, onions, and often a touch of dried choricero pepper and/or wine.

 It’s a dish full of rustic charm and deep flavors, typically slow-cooked to allow the ingredients to meld into a rich, comforting sauce.

-Think of it as Spain’s answer to coq au vin—simple ingredients transformed into something memorable through time and care.
+Think of it as simple ingredients transformed into something memorable through time and care.

-This dish hails from Aragón and Navarra, two culturally rich regions in northern Spain.
+This dish hails from Aragón, Navarra, and the Basque country, three culturally rich regions in northern Spain.
 Chilindrón is considered a classic example of rural cooking—created by villagers using what they had on hand.

 While it doesn’t often feature on restaurant menus in the rest of the country, many chefs and families still keep it alive to preserve its heritage.